 Whether you call it granny’s bonnet, bee’s cap, or Columbine, the Aquilegia genus of flowers is full of beautiful and delicate blooms.
-These 70 or so species that make up this genus all produce delicate and fairy-like blossoms held above sparse foliage in most cases.
-Here we’ll take you through everything you need to know about Columbine flower meaning, their history & origins, uses & benefits, plus our top tips on growing these beautiful flowers at home.
+These flowers carry a rich symbolic message of strength, wisdom, and peace.
+In this guide, I’ll take you through everything you need to know about Columbine flower meaning in the language of flowers.

 - Columbine Flowers in Christianity